Guide to essential oils

 Essential oil of Coriander

-Coriander essential oil is traditionally reputed to aid digestion.
-Tonic and purifying, Coriander essential oil is used as a memory stimulant and to combat physical and mental fatigue.
-Powerful, Coriander essential oil brings an unrivalled fragrance to your dishes.
+Coriander essential oil is traditionally known to aid digestion.
+Tonic and purifying, it is used as a memory stimulant and to combat physical and mental fatigue.
+Powerful, coriander essential oil brings an unmatched scent to your dishes.

 How to use